tshepang/blog/content/computing/projects with excellent documentation.rst

   here, but nevertheless deserves mention because it's both gentle and thorough

+- While working on giving a product of ours `at work`__ the ability to speak SocketCAN__, I really appreciated its `official documentation`__.
+It is very well-written and thorough (though it assumes prior knowledge of working with Linux sockets).

+---

 As a sidenote, I've heard great things about Django's__, but haven't really looked yet.